xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 [11/2025] Prof. Jiande Sun from Shandong Normal University visited our lab.

-[10/2025] FIL graudate Heegon Kim got his MSc degree with distinction!

-[10/2025] FIL graduate Qinqing Li got her MSc degree with distinction!
-She was also awared the Computer Science Prizes for MSc students (Faculty Commendations - A, which is awared to students who have made a significant contribution to the faculty).
+[10/2025] FIL graudates Qinqing Li and Heegon Kim got their MSc degrees with distinction!
+Additionally, Qinqing was also awared the Computer Science Prizes for MSc students (Faculty Commendations - A, which is awared to students who have made a significant contribution to the faculty).

 [10/2025] Dr. Yixiu Liang from Zhongshan Hospital, Fudan University visited our lab and gave a talk at the Computer Science Seminar.
 Dr. Liang's visit is a part our Exeter-Fudan Fellowship and will strength the collaboration between Zhongshan Hospital and my lab.

 [10/2025] Dr. Xingchen Zhang's new book, [**Intelligence of Fusion: Deep Learning-based Image Fusion**](https://xingchenzhang.github.io/imagefusionbook/), is now freely available for download.
 Written in Chinese, it provides a systematic overview of deep learning-based image fusion methods and applications.

-[09/2025] Our paper "More effort is needed to protect pedestrian privacy in the era of AI" has been accepted to **<span style="color: red;">NeurIPS2025</span>** as an **<span style="color: red;">Oral paper</span>** (Position Paper Track, acceptance rate is less than 6%). [[PDF]](https://openreview.net/pdf?id=rdeCalg68L)
+[09/2025] Our paper "[More effort is needed to protect pedestrian privacy in the era of AI](https://openreview.net/pdf?id=rdeCalg68L)" has been accepted to **<span style="color: red;">NeurIPS2025</span>** as an **<span style="color: red;">Oral paper</span>** (Position Paper Track, top 1.3%). [[PDF]](https://openreview.net/pdf?id=rdeCalg68L)

 [09/2025] Welcome Quangao to join FIL as a PhD student!
 Quangao received his Master degree from Chinese Academy of Science before joining FIL.

-[09/2025] Our paper "Brain tumor segmentation using multimodal MRI" has been accepted by the DIFA 2025 workshop (BMVC2025).
+[09/2025] Our paper "[Brain tumor segmentation using multimodal MRI](https://ore.exeter.ac.uk/articles/conference_contribution/Brain_tumor_segmentation_using_multimodal_MRI/30790127?file=60108110)" has been accepted by the DIFA 2025 workshop (BMVC2025).
 This paper is resulted from my MSc student Qinqing Li's final project.

 [05/2025] FIL attended the ESE Research Showcase to present our robot dog (Code-E) and our research.
 It was a great pleasure to introduce my work to the **President and Vice-Chancellor of the University of Exeter, Prof. Lisa Roberts**, and other members of the University Council.
 [Exeter News 1 (internal only)](https://universityofexeteruk.sharepoint.com/sites/FacultyofEnvironmentScienceandEconomyESEnew/SitePages/Faculty-Hosts-University-Council-and-Celebrates-Research-Excellence(2).aspx).
 [Exeter News 2 (internal only)](https://uoeinternalcomms.newsweaver.com/7gj2uiim03/94nqv79qsln4d208rfh9qq?email=true&lang=en&a=2&p=5014214&t=2297131).